cloudify-cosmo/docs.getcloudify.org/content/about/what-is-cloudify.md

 ### <span style="color:#0077fc">Enhanced Security and RBAC support</span>

-Cloudify provides end security of its internal and external resources.
+Cloudify provides [end to end securit](install_maintain/manager_architecture/security/)y of its internal and external resources.
 This includes support for secret store, encryption of all internal communication channels, as well as multi-tenancy and RBAC support to control who gets access to each of the Cloudify managed resources.

 ### <span style="color:#0077fc">Blueprint modeling and design using the Cloudify Composer</span>